Tony-Cheng/Active-Actor-Mimic/README.md

 ![](plots/Breakout_MC_10_reward.png) ![](plots/Breakout_MC_10_loss.png)

 Two visualizations of the most uncertained examples are shown below.
-The first GIF are uncertain examples picked using the entropy function, and the second GIF are uncertain examples picked using the BALD function.
+The left GIF are uncertain examples picked using the entropy function, and the right GIF are uncertain examples picked using the BALD function.

 <img src="plots/train_AMN_entropy_perc_5_replacement.gif" width="300"> <img src="plots/train_AMN_BALD_perc_5.gif" width="300">

 Two more visualizations of the most uncertained examples are shown below.
-The first GIF are uncertain examples picked using the variance ratio function, and the second GIF are uncertain examples picked using the random function.
+The left GIF are uncertain examples picked using the variance ratio function, and the right GIF are uncertain examples picked using the random function.

 <img src="plots/train_AMN_var_ratio_perc_5.gif" width="300"> <img src="plots/train_AMN_random_perc_5.gif" width="300">